mikegcoleman/hybrid-workshop/README.md

 	$ docker container run --rm -it --name ucp \
 	-v /var/run/docker.sock:/var/run/docker.sock \
 	docker/ucp:2.2.0 install \
+	--admin-username docker \
+	--admin-password Docker2017 \
 	--host-address <linux node c private IP address> \
 	--interactive
 	```

-3. Provide and Admin username and password when prompted:

-		* Admin Username: docker
-		* Admin Password: Docker2017

 The installer will pull some images, and then ask you to supply additional subject alternative names (SANs)

 4. When prompted for `Additional aliases` you need to supply BOTH the **PUBLIC IP** and **Fully Qualified Domain Name (FQDN)** of Linux Node **C** separated by spaces